airfranceklm/sdd-webflux-workshop/README.md

 - Try to run the reactive stream in parallel! tip: it makes a big difference where you define it in the stream.

 **BONUS**: Some developers might be used to using [ThreadLocal's](https://docs.oracle.com/javase/10/docs/api/java/lang/ThreadLocal.html).
 This unfortunately will not work in a reactive environment, however reactor has a solution for this exact case.
-Try to set the start time as a value somewhere and log the total processing time **when the stream completes**.
+Try to set a bound value somehow for your fare generate (i.e. Random or SecureRandom) and retrieve it when you need it within a reactive stream processor.

 ### 04: Experiment!

 This sample project can be used to experiment with the features provided by Spring & Reactor, so if you have some time remaining then define what you would like to experiment with and try it out!

+### WebClient

+An example of Spring's WebClient can be fouSund [here](src/main/java/com/afkl/tecc/lopi/LopiWebClientExample.java), start it after the server has been started.

 ## Conclusion